-contrapuntal techniques.
-Emphasis on forms of Baroque era and their current application.
-Prerequisite: MUS 224 and grams oring 1 music ears)

-ears)

-ears)

-oring

-ered

-oring

-California Baptist University • 2014 | 20154 🚮 Cbu

-MUS 376 Performance Styles for Accompanists (2) Spring (even years) Introduction to performance practice for accompanists with emphasis on stylistic playing.
+MUS 376 Performance Styles for Accompanists (2)

+Introduction to performance practice for accompanists with emphasis on stylistic playing.
 Accompaniments for art song, operatic and instrumental literature, choral literature, gospel and jazz styles will be studied through discussion and performance.
 Prerequisites: MUS 256.

-MUS 384 Survey of Recording Technology (3) As Offered This course will introduce you to the technology of recording, including analog and digital recording, recording history, technical discoveries and the effect of recording on music at large.
+MUS 384 Survey of Recording Technology (3)

+This course will introduce you to the technology of recording, including analog and digital recording, recording history, technical discoveries and the effect of recording on music at large.
 Prerequisite: MUS 224.

-MUS 385 Digital Media Ethics (3) As Offered This course provides a comprehensive study of intellectual property, including copyrights, trademarks, trade secrets, patents, and rights of privacy and publicity.
+MUS 385 Digital Media Ethics (3)

+This course provides a comprehensive study of intellectual property, including copyrights, trademarks, trade secrets, patents, and rights of privacy and publicity.
 Specific topics include exclusive rights, infringement claims and defenses, ownership, duration, and registration.

-MUS 386 Audio Engineering I (3) As Offered The course will begin instruction in Audio Engineering, focusing on the methods, technology and terminology used to engineer aspects of live audio production.
+MUS 386 Audio Engineering I (3)

+The course will begin instruction in Audio Engineering, focusing on the methods, technology and terminology used to engineer aspects of live audio production.
 The class will include both live venue audio and live recording.
 Students will spend time outside the classroom and likely off-campus.
 Prerequisite: MUS 384.

-MUS 387 Audio Engineering II (3) As Offered The course will continue instruction in Audio Engineering, focusing on the methods, technology, and terminology used to engineer studio recordings.
+MUS 387 Audio Engineering II (3)

+The course will continue instruction in Audio Engineering, focusing on the methods, technology, and terminology used to engineer studio recordings.
 The class will include time in the main campus studio, as well as other venues.
 Prerequisite: MUS 386.

-MUS 390 Projects in Musical Analysis (1) As offered This course is a topical study in musical analysis that builds on the material in MUS 311.
+Projects in Musical Analysis (1) MUS 390

+This course is a topical study in musical analysis that builds on the material in MUS 311.
 Students will be exposed to various analytical techniques utilized by the professional music theorist including Schenkerian Analysis, Post-Tonal Musical Analysis, and Narrative Analysis.
 Prerequisite: MUS 311.

-MUS 399 Independent Study (3) An opportunity for students who have demonstrated the ability to do independent work to pursue in depth a topic of particular interest.
-MUS 400 Special Topics in Music (1-3) As offered An examination of specific areas of Music.
+MUS 399 Independent Study (3)

+An opportunity for students who have demonstrated the ability to do independent work to pursue in depth a topic of particular interest.

+MUS 400 Special Topics in Music (1-3)

+An examination of specific areas of Music.
 Course is repeatable for credit with a change in topic.

-As offered MUS 405 Introduction to Music Education (2) I Fall An overview of music education in the public and private schools (K-12) including the philosophy, objective, scope, and content of a successful music program.
-MUS 412 MUS 412 MUS 414 content of a successful music program.
-Conducting II (2) Development of student's abilities to prepare, rehearse, and perform as conductors of instrumental and vocal ensembles of any size.
-Includes instrumental and choral score preparation; technical, practical and performance practice considerations; interpretive decisions; verbal and gestural communication skills; rehearsal and performance programming and evaluation; content of a successful music program.
-Conducting II (2) Spring Development of student's abilities to prepare, rehearse, and perform as conductors of instrumental and vocal ensembles of any size.
+MUS 405 Introduction to Music Education (2) I

+An overview of music education in the public and private schools (K-12) including the philosophy, objective, scope, and content of a successful music program.

+MUS 412 Conducting II (2)

+Development of student's abilities to prepare, rehearse, and perform as conductors of instrumental and vocal ensembles of any size.
 Includes instrumental and choral score preparation; technical, practical and performance practice considerations; interpretive decisions; verbal and gestural communication skills; rehearsal and performance programming and evaluation; and group theory interpersonal dynamics.
 Prerequisite: MUS 312.

-Interpretive Arranging (2) Fall The technique of arranging and adapting music for instrumental as well as vocal ensembles of various sizes and composition MUS 414 content of a successful music program.
-Conducting II (2) Spring Development of student's abilities to prepare, rehearse, and perform as conductors of instrumental and vocal ensembles of any size.
-Includes instrumental and choral score preparation; technical, practical and performance practice considerations; interpretive decisions; verbal and gestural communication skills; rehearsal and performance programming and evaluation; and group theory interpersonal dynamics.
-Prerequisite: MUS 312.
-Interpretive Arranging (2) Fall The technique of arranging and adapting music for instrumental as well as vocal ensembles of various sizes and composition is the focus of this course content.
+MUS 414 Interpretive Arranging (2)

+The technique of arranging and adapting music for instrumental as well as vocal ensembles of various sizes and composition is the focus of this course content.
 Prerequisite: MUS 224 and 225.

-Musical Theatre Production (1-3) I As offered Practical training in the presentation of musical dramas.
-Consists of regular rehearsals and final performance of musicals,
+MUS 416 Musical Theatre Production (1-3) I

+Practical training in the presentation of musical dramas.
+Consists of regular rehearsals and final performance of musicals, music dramas, and operas.
+Course may be repeated for a total of twelve (12) units.

+MUS 417 Vocal Pedagogy (2)

+Scientific exploration into the workings of the vocal mechanism and the technique of voice production.
+A survey of common vocal faults with appropriate correction exercises will be discovered.
+Successful voice studio procedures are included.
+Students will demonstrate knowledge learned by privately teaching a student for one month, then once before the class.

+MUS 418 Piano Pedagogy (2)

+A survey of the methods and materials available to the private piano teacher.
+Private studio procedures (teacher-student relationship, billing procedures, recruitment, etc.) will be explored.